 Prepare your data thoroughly

-Before the solution can transform your workflow for the better, you have to input all the necessary information.
-First of all, take the following steps to prepare the data.
+For the solution to be able to transform your workflow for the better, you have to input all the necessary data.
+But first of all, you should take the following steps to prepare this data:

 Provide every project team member with enough instructions and support